 Finding good writers for your blog is going to be very important too.
 Writers can be hired as full time employees or as freelancers, as per your requirement and budget.
 Apart from writers, you may also need creative specialists from time to time to help with info graphics, web design or video production for your blog, if these come within your budget.

-2. Create and implement a content calendar
+2. Create and implement a blog content calendar

-Maintaining a content calendar is very important to keep your blog on track and avoid last minute chaos.
-A content calendar is used to plan, schedule and promote your content to ensure timely posting and to keep track of your content.
+Maintaining a blog content calendar is very important to keep your blog on track and avoid last minute chaos.
+A content calendar is used to plan, schedule and promote your content to ensure timely posting and to keep track of your blog content.

-You can use your content calendar to decide how frequently you should post content on a particular channel, which topics/themes you will be working on next and what promotion needs to be done for every post published.
+You can use your blog content calendar to decide how frequently you should post content on a particular channel, which topics/themes you will be working on next and what promotion needs to be done for every post published.
 A content calendar can also be used to schedule and time your blog and social posts.
 It can also be used for planning other content marketing activities besides blogging.

 D. Blog Promotion: